Subaru Legacy (first generation): Marketing

 The Legacy was introduced in the United States as a competitor to the Honda Accord, Toyota Camry, Nissan Stanza, and Mazda 626, with the Legacy offering all wheel drive (AWD) as a major distinguishing feature against its competition.
 (Toyota initially offered AWD on the Camry in the United States in limited markets, with the designation Camry LE All-Trac, but discontinued the feature due to disappointing sales.)
 The only Japanese competitor to continue offering all-wheel-drive in a similarly sized sedan was Mitsubishi in the premium sport package Mitsubishi Galant VR-4, whereas Subaru offered all-wheel-drive as an option on all trim levels internationally.
 When the Legacy appeared in Japan, its full name was the "Legacy Touring Sedan".
 The Legacy wagon in Japan has always been described as the "Legacy Touring Wagon" and not a station wagon or estate, a tradition still maintained.
 Legacy trim levels also match the trim packages offered in North America, using "L" for the entry-level model and "LS" on upper trim level products.

 In Japan, the early 1990s saw a rise in popularity of entry level luxury 4-door hardtop sedans, notably the Nissan Presea, Toyota Carina ED, Honda Vigor, Mazda (Efini) MS-8 and the Mitsubishi Emeraude all utilizing frameless side windows on a compact sedan wheelbase.
 Some vehicles had a slim "B" pillar between the front and rear door while others didn't.
 The Japanese-spec Legacy RS Turbo competed with the Toyota Carina G Limited and the Nissan Bluebird SSS-R. The Legacy wagon appeared around the same time as the Nissan Avenir.

-The Legacy was introduced with many different trim levels such as Brighton, Lancaster, VZ to name a few.
-The 1993 Subaru Legacy Touring Bruce was named for Bruce Willis, who lent himself to a Japanese market advertising campaign and sang in commercials, singing the song "A House of Gold" by Kenny Rankin.
-Willis also appeared in the Japanese market Subaru Legacy sales brochure for both the sedan and wagon, wearing a linen suit in both brochures.
-Singers Jennifer Lopez and Rod Stewart have both filmed TV commercials for the Japanese market and actor Mel Gibson sang in a commercial for the second generation with two songs "So Far Away" and "You Light Up My Life" by David Morgan.
-Rod did singing commercials for the second generation Legacy, singing "People Get Ready", "Tonight's the Night" and "Sailing".
-Jennifer also did singing commercials for the third generation, with the song "Ain't It Funny".
+Bruce Willis lent himself to a Japanese market advertising campaign featuring both print media and TV commercials.
 Willis reappeared in a commercial for the fourth generation model to celebrate the production of the 3 millionth Legacy in 2005.